Agoric/ERTP/core/zoe/docs/zoe.md

 ## What is Zoe?

-__For users__: Zoe guarantees that as a user of a smart contract, you will either get what you wanted or get a refund back, even if the smart contract is buggy or backdoored.
+__For users__: Zoe guarantees that as a user of a smart contract, you will either get back what you wanted or get back a full refund, even if the smart contract is buggy or malicious.
 (In fact, the smart contract never has access to your digital assets.)

 __For developers__: Zoe provides a safety net so you can focus on what